Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

-What issues will you address by cleaning the data?
 <li>Ensuring that I am not working with duplicates when I call on some columns
-Conversion of data types when tables are not importing Standardization of formats and units to ensure consistency across datasets
+<li>Conversion of data types when tables are not importing
+<li>Standardization of formats and units to ensure consistency across datasets